mainmatter/playbook/project-flow/full-service/README.md

 # Full Service Project Flow

-In full service projects, we solve our clients' business problems with bespoke software applications.
+In full service projects, we solve our clients' business needs with bespoke software applications.
 In order to do that in the most efficient way, we break the process down into 4 stages that we guide our clients through:

-- identifying and understanding the nature of the problem as well as its implications
+- identifying and understanding what objective the project is aiming at
-- conceptualising an application that solves the previously identified problem(s)
+- conceptualising an application that pursues that objective
 - implementing that application and launching it
-- validating the application solves the problem(s) as intended
+- validating the application indeed achieves the objective

-These stages will usually be passed through several times, incrementally building up the complete application.
-As the first increment, we build the minimal version of the application that solves the most pressing problem(s).
+These stages will usually be passed through several times, incrementally building up the application.
+For the first increment of the project, we build the minimal set of features necessary move towards the client's objective.
-Subsequent increments each extend the application, potentially addressing new learnings gathered during the validation stage of the previous increment.
+Subsequent increments each extend the application, adding new features and extending ones added in previous increment while potentially addressing new learnings gathered during the validation stages of previous increments.

-For clients that have gone through any of these stages themselves already or maybe together with a third party, we can jump to the subsequent stage directly, building on the material they have already (we recommend we evaluate that material first though).
+For clients that have gone through any of these stages themselves or together with a third party, we can jump to the subsequent stage directly, building on the material they have already (we recommend we evaluate that material first though).

 ## Discovery

-In order to find an effective solution for a business problem we need to identify its nature and root cause(s) first.
-Often a problem that is visible on the surface will only be the consequence of a deeper, more fundamental issue which might not be as easily identifiable.
-In order to spend our time most efficiently, we invest some time and effort to understand the situation properly before looking at a solution too early and potentially focussing on a problem on the surface only while leaving the fundamental cause unaddressed.
+In order to build an application that effectively achieves a particular objective for a client, we first of all need to understand what specifically that objective is.
+We will work closely with the client in a workshop to understand what exact value the application we are building is going to provide that is currently lacking.
+Together, we will answer questions likt:

+- what is it that is currently missing or that we are aiming to improve?
+- who is the target audience for the application we are building in the project (e.g. the client themselves, their customers or their business partners)
+- what should be the effect on the business once the solution is in place (e.g. more sales via the client's website)

+It is critical to get all project stakeholders involved in this workshop, in particular all of the client's business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.
+It is often advisable to conclude additional research to make more data available for the workshop.
+That can be done by analyzing data that the client already has like analytics data from an existing application but also through interviews with existing or prospective users or customers or analyzing publicly available datasets.

+The outcome of the discovery workshop is a shared understanding among the project team about what the current situation and the project's objetives are.
-It is also important to understand the problem's impact on the business in order to understand its severity as well as develop an idea of what the situation would ideally look like once the solution is in place.
-We generally recommend defining one or more KPIs (e.g. _"number of checkout via the website"_, _"number of support requests from users"_) to capture the situation before and after the solution is in place for easier [evaluation in later stages](#evaluation).
+We will write these down in a concise mission statement document to clearly define the project's goal.
+We also recommend defining one or more KPIs (e.g.
+_"number of checkout via the website"_, _"number of support requests from users"_) to capture the situation before and after the project for easier [evaluation in later stages](#evaluation).
 If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct research.

-In the discovery stage of a project, we work closely with the client in a number of workshops that can be done on-site or remotely.
-It is critical to get all project stakeholders involved, which includes all business experts from the client's side who will all have relevant and potentially different viewpoints on the problem as well as engineers and designers from our team.
-Once the workshops concludes, all stakeholders will have a good mutual understanding of the situation and the problem the project aims to solve.

-In order to make the discovery stage most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops, making those more efficient.
-It is often advisable to conclude additional research to make more data available for the workshops.
-That can be done by analyzing data that the client already has like analytics data of an existing solution but also through interviews with existing or prospective users or customers.

-The result of the discovery stage will be a one page mission statement with a concise description of the desired outcome of the project including the relevant KPIs that all project stakeholders sign off on.

 ## Conception